LisaMarieKauck/wahlprogrammeRAG2025/2501_Wahlprogramme_RAG/README.md

 - **Sidebar**: Contains options to clear chat history, view example questions, and reference current documents.

 ### RAG System (`rag_system.py`)
-- **Document Embedding and Search**: The EU AI Act document is embedded and stored in ChromaDB.
+- **Document Embedding and Search**: The Wahlprogramme documents are embedded and stored in FAISS.
 The system retrieves relevant sections when a query is made.
 - **Answer Generation**: Constructs a response based on relevant document excerpts and the question, using the OpenAI API.

 ---